Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

       <Do>
       ![A collection of elements using surface colors, like cards and tables](/images/design/colors/color-using-color-surface-do@2x.png)

-      Use surface colors for all containers, like cards, tables, banners, modals, and so on.
+      Use surface colors for all surfaces, like cards, tables, banners, modals, and so on.
       </Do>

     </Grid.Cell>